 '''

-Windows for Workgroups Setup

 Setup has determined that your system includes the following hardware

 and software components.
 If your computer appears on the

 Hardware Compatibility List with an asterisk, press F1 for help.

 System Information

 MS-DOS System

 Computer:

 Display:

 VGA

 Microsoft, or IBM PS/2

 Mouse:

 Keyboard:

 Enhanced 101 or 102 key US and Non US keyboards

 Keyboard Layout: US

 English: (American)

 Language:

 No Changes: The above list matches my computer.

-If all the items in the list are correct, press {\tt ENTER} to indicate
+If all the items in the list are correct, press ENTER to indicate

 "No Changes."
 If you want to change any item in the list, press the

-\ensuremath{\mathsf{UP}} or \ensuremath{\mathsf{DOWN}} ARROW keys to move the highlight to the item you want to
+UP or DOWN ARROW keys to move the highlight to the item you want to

 change.
 Then press ENTER to see alternatives for that item.

 ENTER=Continue

 F1=Help

 F3=Exit

 '''